jameshughes89/cs101/site/assignments/zombies/zombies.rst

 before state of the world as an argument and returns the after state --- be sure to be keeping track of the most recent world state in your loop.

+The total number of cities infected at each step of the simulation is to be recorded and returned after the whole simulation is complete.
+These values can simply be stored in a list, and after each step of the simulation the current number of cities infected can be appended to the list.
+For this, make use of the ``number_of_cities_infected`` function.

+Before the simulation starts looping through steps, city 0 needs to be set to infected, and the number of cities at time step 0 needs to be recorded in the list too.
+This means that the function should start with some simple setup work.

+Lastly, there is a special optional ``cutoff`` parameter for the function.
+Since it is possible that the spread and cure probabilities are set such that the loop may run excessively long, the `cutoff`` value is used to ensure that the simulation will stop in some reasonable time.
+Since a list is used to keep track of the number of infected cities after each simulation step, the length of that list can be used to know how many times the loop ran (since the list grows by 1 every time the loop runs).
+In other words, a way to check how many times the loop has run would be ``len(infected_count) < cutoff + 1``, where ``infected_count`` is the list of the number of infected cities at each time step.
+Note the use of the ``+ 1`` on ``cutoff``, which is there since the list should start the loop with size 1 since we include the number of cities infected before the simulation starts (which is just city 0 being infected).

+Below is some pseudocode to help with writing the function.

+    ``Create empty list to keep track of the number of infected cities at each time step``

+    ``Infect city 0``

+    ``Update list of number of infected cities``

+    ``While it is not the end of the world and we are not beyond the cuttoff``

+        ``Run a simulation step``

+        ``Count the number of cities currently infected and update the list of the number of infected cities``

+    ``Return the list of the number of infected cities at each step of the simulation``

 Part 9 --- Using Your Code and Plotting